Students in the School of History, Philosophy, Political Science and International Relations have access to a variety of support services.

 Support for students with disabilities

-The Institute of Modern Letters is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at Victoria University.
+Our School is committed to ensuring all students have equal opportunities to resources and a successful academic journey while studying at Victoria University.
 A range of support services is available to students with disabilities.